OneCircle1/MengProgram2/pagerank/README.md

 ![image](https://github.com/OneCircle1/MengProgram2/blob/master/pagerank/png/sz500r.png)

 # TODO
-Write the algorithm using numpy.
+～～Write the algorithm using numpy.～～

 # Question
 How can we make use of pagerank in real life and what's the meaning of this csv file.